costa/rspec-orm/README.md

         end
     end

-Note that you will need constinsts and csv_send from http://github.com/costa/dev/tree/master/ruby/ to try this code -- I am still thinking of how to package that code since I don't want it to be a part of this gem-to-be.
+- which roughly does in already.

+Note that you will need xgem from http://github.com/costa/xgem and
+    export RUBYLIB="<a path to its ./lib>:$RUBYLIB"
+until the gem is developed, packaged and distributed.